nussl/nussl/README.md

 =====

-**nussl** (pronounced like "nuzzle") is a flexible python source separation library created by the ![Interactive Audio Lab] (http://music.cs.northwestern.edu/) at Northwestern University.
+**nussl** (pronounced like "nuzzle") is a flexible python source separation library created by the [Interactive Audio Lab] (http://music.cs.northwestern.edu/) at Northwestern University.

 Features